-Even he also analyses Nigeria, the same pattern is visible throughout the continent.
+Even he only analyses in relation to Nigerian, similar patterns are visible throughout the continent.
 Leaders and their clientele enrich themselves at the expense of the people.
 When one leader is replaced voluntarily or forcefully, the structures remain.
 Even if a person is replaced due to corruption, little is done to improve the system to prevent future mismanagement.

 The negative impact of clientelism was made worse by the Cold War, where African leaders received aid from the USA or the USSR as long as they aired support for one or the other.
 No questions asked.